aws-samples/foundation-models-token-profiling-for-multi-tenant-on-amazon-bedrock/README.md

 ```

 3. Deploy the core components.
+Make sure this EC2 have required permission for deployment.
 After deploy successfully, your API URL will show in the output.
 Please record it for later use.
 ```
 chmod +x deploy_stack.sh
 ./deploy_stack.sh